Prepare a device manually in Apple Configurator on Mac

 Add the devices to Apple School Manager or Apple Business Manager, and choose whether to activate the device and complete the enrollment.

-Designate an iOS, iPadOS, or tvOS device as a supervised device.
+Designate an iOS device or Apple TV as a supervised device.

 When a device is supervised, you’re granted ongoing control over its configuration, and you can reapply that configuration at any time just by reconnecting the device to the Mac with Apple Configurator 2 installed.